jmthom31/fi-api-101/README.md

 curl.exe --location --request POST "http://localhost:5000/webhooktrigger/trigger"
 ```

-This will simulate sending a webhook to the `/sample/webhook` endpoint and you should see the following output in the console:
+This will simulate sending a webhook to the `/sample/webhook` endpoint and you will see the following output in the console:

 ```cmd
 Received webhook: test.webhook, payload: {"FieldName":"test"}